msess/exams/README.md

 On your local computer conduct the following steps:

-1. Create a new folder for each course (named: MSE|ENSC|ECON ###) whose exams you wish to add.
+1. Create a new folder for each course named: "AAA ###" where AAA is the course topic such as: MSE, ENSC, ECON,

-NOTE: The "|" operators denote your options for naming things (RegEx syntax)
+NOTE: The folder structure and names (Capitalization, spacing, dashes, and keywords shown above) are crucial.
+Please take a look at other exams that have already been uploaded to see how to capitalize and name files.

 NOTE: If the course is for grad students as well, you may name the course folder `MSE 480+780` where 480 is the undergrad course number and 780 is the graduate course number.

-2. Create folders inside the course folder named Final, Homework, Quiz, Assignments, or Midterm, as needed.
+2. Create folders inside the course folder named Final, Midterm, Quiz, Homework, or Assignments, as needed.
 3. Copy your PDF files into the appropriate subfolders created in step 2.
-4. Rename all PDF files to the format: YEAR-Summer|Fall|Spring-ANYTHING_ELSE_YOU_WANT.pdf
+4. Rename all PDF files to the format: YYYY-SEASON-ORIGINAL_FILENAME.pdf where "SEASON" is Spring, Summer, or Fall.
+Keep the original Canvas filename if applicable.

 On github conduct the following steps: